CortexIntelligentAutomation/docs/content/en/docs/2024.1/getting-started/on-premise/add-innovation-to-72/single-server-without-ha/install-web-application-server.md

 ### Grant additional folder permissions to the {{% ctx %}} Gateway Application Pool User

-Check that the {{% ctx %}} Gateway `Application Pool` user has rights to the `Cortex Blocks Provider Host folder` folder using the following steps:

-1. Navigate to `C:\ProgramData\Cortex`
-1. Right-click on the `Cortex Blocks Provider Host` folder and click `Properties`.
-1. In the dialog, click the `Security` tab.
-1. Check the `Application Pool` user for Gateway is listed in the `Group or user names` and has `Modify` permissions.
-1. If the `Application Pool` user for Gateway is not listed:
-   1. Click the `Edit...` button.
-   1. Click the `Add...` button.
-   1. Enter the username of the application pool user and click `OK`.
-   1. In the `Permissions` section at the bottom, check `Modify`.
-   1. Click `OK`.
-1. If the `Application Pool` user for Gateway is listed but does not have permissions:
-   1. Click the `Edit...` button.
-   1. Select the `Application Pool` user.
-   1. Check `Modify`.
-   1. Click `OK`.
+{{< section "/install-web-application-server/add-innovation-to-7.2/grant-gateway-user-additional-folder-permissions.md">}}

 ## Update Datasources and remove obsolete Database

-If the system is not using LiveView or Reporting then there are some final steps to complete to clean the system up after upgrade.
+With effect from 2024.1 {{% ctx %}} Gateway no longer requires its own database unless the system is using LiveView or Reporting.
+If LiveView and Reporting are not used, some final steps are required to remove the obsolete database.

-To find out if any users could be using LiveView or Reporting:
+To find out if LiveView or Reporting are used:

 1. In a browser navigate to the {{% ctx %}} Gateway website, available at `<protocol>://<host>:<port>/<webapplicationname>`, e.g. `https://localhost/gateway`, and log in as a user with administrative privileges.
 1. Click on `Settings`.
 1. In the submenu, click on `LDAP Authorisation`.
 1. If any users have been granted permission to the LiveView or Reporting roles there will be a tick in the box.

-If no users are assigned permission to LiveView and Reporting roles:
+If no users are granted permission to the LiveView and Reporting roles:

 1. Navigate to the `gateway` IIS folder (usually `%SystemDrive%\inetpub\wwwroot\Cortex\gateway`, e.g. `C:\inetpub\wwwroot\Cortex\gateway`)
 1. Open the `web.config` file.